Order of Angell: Tower occupation and aftermath

 Complaints about Michigamua and racism persisted.
 The university's Native American Student Association (NASA) asserted that "playing Indian" remained a part of the group's identity, at least in its name and publications, and that the group continued to improperly possess authentic tribal artifacts.
 In the spring of 1999, Native American students submitted requests to the administration that echoed earlier demands — better efforts to recruit Native students and faculty; a Native American studies program; courses in the Anishinaabe language; and the end of all recognition of Michigamua.
 Those demands set the stage for a major escalation in the long-running conflict.

 On February 6, 2000, some 20 members of a new group, the Students of Color Coalition (SCC), gained access to the "wigwam" and announced they would stay until the university ejected Michigamua from the campus.
 University officials allowed a few protesters to remain pending a resolution of the dispute.

 The protest attracted significant attention on campus and in the local press.
 Protesters extracted Native American artifacts — some authentic, some faux-Indian souvenirs — from a storage space in the "wigwam" and displayed them on Michigamua's meeting table, then invited people in to view the materials.
-Rallies were held on support of NASA's demands.
+Rallies were held in support of NASA's demands.
 After a report of the occupation appeared in the New York Times, the civil-rights activist Al Sharpton announced plans to visit Ann Arbor to support the protesters.

 Spokesmen for Michigamua responded to the occupation by saying the current cadre of members wanted to fully understand the protesters' grievances and remedy past wrongs.
 "The space is the secondary issue," said Rishi Moudgil, a leader among the members.
 "The pain is the primary issue...
 We are questioning what has happened in the past.
 We don't want to make the same mistakes."
 Members apologized for offending Native Americans and said they had never seen, let alone put on display, the Native American objects now on public view.
 The objects had been stored unseen in an attic, they said, and they agreed to hand them over to university officials.
 Michigamua alumni took the blame, telling reporters they should have removed the objects from the Union long before.
 Members held firm on retaining their space in the tower but offered to have it renovated under the supervision of a Native American elder.